 Contact a Fayette County truck accident attorney for a free consultation

 Determining that improper cargo loading was the cause of your truck accident can be a complicated process and you always want the assistance of an experienced truck accident lawyer to assist you in filing and proving your claim.
-Do not risk losing the compensation you deserve; instead, call the Law Offices of Shane Smith at (770) 487-8999 as soon as possible to schedule a free, no-obligation consultation.
+Do not risk losing the compensation you deserve; instead, call Shane Smith Law at (770) 487-8999 as soon as possible to schedule a free, no-obligation consultation.